-After allocating the units to treatment groups via covariate-adjusted randomization, a working model is used to estimate and test the treatment effect.
-In such a working model, it is common in practice to include a subset of covariates used in randomization, or sometimes even no covariates at all \citep{Shao2010, Ma2015, Sverdlov2015}.
+After the units are allocated into treatment groups via CAR, a working model is used to estimate and test the treatment effect.
+In such a working model, it is common in practice to include a subset of the covariates used in randomization or sometimes even no covariates at all \citep{Shao2010, Ma2015, Sverdlov2015}.
 Therefore, without loss of generality, suppose that the first $p$ covariates are included in the working model,

-Note that when $q=0$ all the covariates are included in the working model, and when $p=0$ no covariates are included.
+Note that when $q=0$, all of the covariates are included in the working model, and when $p=0$, no covariates are included.

 Let $\bm{Y}=(Y_1, ..., Y_n)^t$, $\bm{T}=(T_1, ..., T_n)^t$, $\bf{X}=[\bf{X}_{\text{in}}; \bf{X}_{\text{ex}}]$, where